rakifsul/rumput/README.md

 These screenshots show you how to do this.

+**Warning:**

+**It's not recommended to use force autofocus if you set rumput as homepage without giving permission to allow popup.
+Your browser will close instantly after being launched and it's really complicated to fix.**

 ![before](./.screenshots/before.png "Before disabling pop up blocker in Brave")

 ![after](./.screenshots/after.png "After disabling pop up blocker in Brave")

-Remember that **it's not recommended to use force autofocus if you set rumput as homepage without giving permission to allow popup**.

-Your browser will close instantly after being launched and it's really complicated to fix.

 ## Screenshot